 Test 5 [conditional]: The evaluator shall establish a passphrase authorization factor for the hard disk device.
 The evaluators shall then transfer user data from the host to the device.
-They shall then use the "change authorization factor" functionality to change the passphrase on the device, and ensure that they are prompted for the current authorization factor.
-They shall enter an incorrect value for the current authorization factor and observe that no change to the authorization factor is made.
-Upon entry of a correct value for the current authorization factor, they shall ensure that they are still able to access the data on the device.
+They shall then use the "change authorization factor" functionality to change the passphrase on the device.
+Once the current authorization factor is changed, they shall ensure that they are still able to access the data on the device.
 The evaluator shall also use the old authorization factor (after successfully changing the authorization factor) to show that it no longer provides access to the user data on the device.